 The second half of our big cats episode took us to Los Angeles.
 We spent a full day filming at Lake Hollywood Park with experts and others involved in raising awareness of the cougars in Los Angeles.

 Actress Julia Butters and hip-hop artist Warren Dickson joined us on this shoot to discuss how those without backgrounds in conservation can get involved and support wildlife in our own backyards.

 Beth Pratt, executive director of the California Region of the NWF, gave us an overview of the legendary LA cougar P-22 and his life living in LA’s Griffith Park.
 At 12 years old, he had spent nearly all of his life in this park!
 Pratt then took us over to the location of the future Wallis Annenberg Wildlife Crossing in Agoura Hills, California.
 Some notable facts about the crossing:

 - 14 known cougars will benefit from this crossing.
 It will support an increase in genetic diversity of the cougar population as well as help all other wildlife in the area cross the 101 freeway safely.

 - This crossing will be the largest wildlife crossing in the world once completed in a few years.

 - The crossing broke ground on Earth Day 2022.

 - All of the work to help save the cougars of LA and the panthers in Florida is highly collaborative between a number of public and private organizations, as well as everyday citizens.

-We’ll share more information later this year on WildKingdom.com about the big cats episode premiere date.
-It won’t be one to miss, featuring residents and experts sharing how they’ve helped these big cats and humans live in harmony, working hard to expand these big cat populations that face extinction!
+Don’t miss this inspiring episode featuring residents and experts sharing how they’ve helped these big cats and humans live in harmony, working hard to expand these big cat populations that face extinction!